msiddalingaiah/Centurion/README.md

 ## Status

 Development is in progress.
-Most 8 and 16 bit instructions are known to work.
-A few instructions do not operate correctly.
+CPU6 instruction tests pass.

 ### Links